bgdnvk/hashnode-backups/cl1lnz2nj00my4pnva3oweweb.md

-## MERN Stack 2: connect to MongoDB with Node.js and Express
+## MERN Stack 2: connect to MongoDB with Node.js and Express through a RESTful API

 # Intro
 You will learn how to make a full RESTful API that connects with a real database.
 The endpoints contain all the CRUD operations and you will apply modern techniques like ES6 export modules and async/await functions, as well as the relevant libraries to make building the project a breeze.